ringcentral/ringcentral-api-docs/docs/messaging/quick-start.md

 <li><a href="https://developer.ringcentral.com/login.html#/">Login or create an account</a> if you have not done so already.</li>
 <li>Go to Console/Apps and click 'Create App' button.</li>
 <li>Select "REST API App" under "What type of app are you creating?"
 Click "Next."</li>
-<li>Under "Authentication" select "Password-based auth flow."
+<li>Under "Auth" select "JWT auth flow."
 <li>Under "Security" add the following permissions:
   <ul>
     <li>SMS</li>